radicle-dev/old.radicle.xyz/content/blog/pattern-matching.md

 date: 2019-04-04
 markup: mmark
 author: "James Haydon"
-draft: true
+draft: false
-summary: "We explain how pattern matches work in Radicle and how it's implemented under the hood."
+summary: "We explain how pattern matching works in Radicle and how it's implemented under the hood."

 ---